-EXECUTIVE MANAGEMENT
+EXECUTIVE MANAGEMENT IN PETORO

-From left: Hege Waldenstrøm Manskow, Marion Svihus, Kjell Morisbak Lund, Grethe Kristin Moen, Ole Njærheim, Olav Boye Siversten and Roy Ruså, (Photo: Kjetil Alsvik) GRETHE KRISTIN MOEN President and CEO Education: MSc chemical engineering, Norwegian University of Science and Technology (NTNU) Career: Extensive experience from Norwegian and international oil and gas activities.
-Has held a number of management posts in the production, technology and commercial areas at Statoil and Shell.
-Her most recent post at the latter was head of the E&P business in Norway and of HSE in Europe.
-OLAV BOYE SIVERTSEN Vice president legal affairs Education: Law degree from the University of Oslo.
+From left: Kjell Morisbak Lund, Jonny Mæland, Ole Njærheim, Hege Waldenstrøm Manskow, Grethe Kristin Moen, Roy Ruså and Olav Boye Siversten.
+(Photo: Anne Lise Norheim)

+GRETHE KRISTIN MOEN President and CEO

+Education: MSc chemical engineering, Norwegian University of Science and Technology (NTNU) Career: Extensive experience from Norwegian and international oil and gas activities.
+Has held a number of management posts in the production, technology and commercial areas in Statoil and in Shell, where her most recent post was head of the E&P business in Norway and head of HSE in Europe.
-Career: Has previously held posts as legal affairs officer at ExxonMobil, head of the legal affairs department for Mobil Norway, as well as public administration posts with the Ministry of Petroleum and Energy, the Ministry of Labour and Local Government and the Norwegian Petroleum Directorate.
-Also has international experience from Mobil's US business.

-ROY RUSÅ

-Vice president technology

-Education: BSc petroleum, Rogaland Regional College.
-Career: Extensive experience in Norwegian oil and gas activities from Statoil and Baker Hughes INTEQ.
-Previously headed Petoro's technology and ICT department.

-OLE NJÆRHEIM

-Vice president marketing and sales
+OLE NJÆRHEIM Vice president marketing and sales

-Education: MBA from the University of Agder, MSc University of Surrey and Certified European Financial Analyst, Norwegian School of Economics (NHH)

-Career: Has previously held positions as an adviser in Petoro, investment director in IKM Invest and as CEO of ECON Consulting Group.
+Education: MBA from the University of Agder, MSc University of Surrey and Certified European Financial Analyst, Norwegian School of Economics (NHH) Career: Has previously held positions as an adviser in Petoro, investment director in IKM Invest and as CEO of ECON Consulting Group.
 Has extensive international experience from consultancy assignments within energy and investment activity.

-MARION SVIHUS

-Chief financial officer

-Education: MSc in business economics, Norwegian

-School of Economics, Bergen.